-- 8. In a Scheme separate interchange fees must apply to: - (i) electronic transactions that are the subject of a payment guarantee; - (ii) transactions (other than electronic transactions) that are the subject of a payment guarantee; - (iii) transactions (other than electronic transactions) that are not the subject of a payment guarantee; and - (iv) electronic transactions that are not the subject of a payment guarantee, to take into account the difference in eligible costs incurred by the issuer.
+- 8. In a Scheme separate interchange fees must apply to: - (i) electronic transactions that are the subject of a payment guarantee; - (ii) transactions (other than electronic transactions) that are the subject of a payment guarantee; - (iii) transactions (other than electronic transactions) that are not the subject of a payment guarantee; and - (iv) electronic transactions that are not the subject of a payment guarantee, (collectively the "specified transactions")

+to take into account the difference in eligible costs incurred by the issuer.